Lemon Law in Illinois

-- Assume the first problem is the beginning of big trouble.
-In theory, everything should be perfect on a new vehicle.
-Begin documenting any problems immediately, and keep all your repair receipts.
+- Begin documenting any problems immediately, and keep all your repair receipts.
 In general, it is good practice to keep a logbook on all vehicle repairs for the life of the vehicle.
-This can even increase its value when you sell it.

-- Illinois requires four attempts to repair the car before it qualifies as a lemon.
-Don't wait, hoping the problem will go away.
-Vigorously pursue repairs.
-Usually only repairs by the manufacturer or the dealer will count toward the "four attempts" total, though some authorized service centers may also be included.
+- Usually only repairs by the manufacturer or the dealer will count toward the 4 attempts total, though some authorized service centers may also be included.

 Once these attempts have been made, you must begin the claim process with the Illinois Dispute Board.
 Contact the Attorney General for information.